linode/docs/docs/guides/applications/big-data/how-to-install-and-configure-a-redis-cluster-on-ubuntu-1604/index.md

         -> Redirected to slot [12182] located at ip.of.server1:6381
         "bar"

 Remember to ensure [firewall settings are adequate for all Redis instances](http://antirez.com/news/96).
-There is supplemental functionality, such as adding additional nodes, creating multiple slaves, or resharding, which are beyond the scope of this document.
+There is supplemental functionality, such as adding additional nodes, creating multiple replicas, or resharding, which are beyond the scope of this document.
 For more guidance, consult the official Redis documentation for how to implement these features.